 Where’d You Go, Bernadette? by Maria Semple—If you like weird stories about eccentric people, you’ll love this novel

 Mr. Penumbra’s 24-Hour Bookstore by Robin Sloan—Sufferin’ succotash!
 It’s the ghost of Tom Pynchon come back to haunt us

 Missionary Stew by Ross Thomas—Cocaine, the CIA, and a Central American revolution

 If I’ve omitted some of your favorite funny novels, please let me know.
-I’m always looking for new books to read, and I’m sure there are a lot more than fifteen funny stories.
+I’m always looking for new books to read, and I’m sure there are a lot more than just a few dozen funny stories.

 And you can always find all the latest reviews, as well as my most popular posts, on the Home Page.